Selecting your first year courses

 |Operations and Supply Chain Management||

-If you have achieved top results in accounting and/or economics at secondary school you may be eligiblae for direct entry to some 200-level courses, at the discretion of the Head of Department.
+If you have achieved top results in accounting and/or economics at secondary school you may be eligible for direct entry to some 200-level courses, at the discretion of the Head of Department.

 Talk to a student advisor

 Depending on your interests and aspirations, you may decide to change your major or programme of study at some stage.
-Make sure you talk over your options with a School of Business and Economics Student Advisor.
+Make sure you talk over your options with a UC Business School Student Advisor.
 They will make sure you are doing the right combination of courses to meet your degree requirements.
 You can email a student advisor at firstname.lastname@example.org